-turning ferromagnetic.
-This leads to a sharp upturn of the Curie-Weiss temperature (Fig. 1(c)).
+The insulator-metal transition coincides with a significant strengthening of the dominant ferromagnetic exchange coupling $J_1$ and with couplings $J_3$ , $J_7$ , and $J_9$ turning ferromagnetic.
+This leads to a sharp upturn of the Curie-Weiss temperature [Fig. 1(c)].
 Our estimates for the charge transfer gap and the Curie-Weiss temperature as a function of pressure are in very good agreement with the experimental observations in Ref.
 [35].
-In both experiment and our theoretical calculations, the Curie-Weiss temperature is nearly constant for a large pressure range and then increase rapidly near the insulator-tometal transition.
-The prediction of the ferromagnetic ordering temperature $T{\rm C}$ is complicated due to Mermin-Wagner physics that suppresses order in the pure Heisenberg 2D magnet.
-It is known that the ordering temperature is proportional to the in-plane exchange interactions but the order depends logarithmically on the relative strength of interlayer exchange [65, 66] compared to the in-plane exchange or it has a power law dependence on the ratio between single-ion anisotropy [67] and inplane exchange.
+In both experiment and our theoretical calculations, the Curie-Weiss temperature is nearly constant for a large pressure range and then increases rapidly near the insulator-to-metal transition.
+The prediction of the ferromagnetic ordering temperature $T{\rm C}$ is complicated due to Mermin-Wagner physics that suppresses order in the pure Heisenberg two-dimensional magnet.
+It is known that the ordering temperature is proportional to the in-plane exchange interactions but the order depends logarithmically on the relative strength of interlayer exchange [65,70] compared to the in-plane exchange or it has a power law dependence on the ratio between single-ion anisotropy [71] and in-plane exchange.
 Therefore, the in-plane and interlayer exchange interactions provide the qualitative trends for the Curie temperature, but a precise ordering temperature requires complex calculations that are beyond the scope of the present study.
-Notwithstanding some logarithmic or power law corrections, the substantial upturn of the Curie-Weiss temperature, which is also the mean field ordering temperature, indicates that the Hamiltonian we determined will lead to a significant increase of the Curie temperature $T{\rm C}$ around $P = 6 \,{\rm GPa}$ .
+Notwithstanding some logarithmic or power law corrections, the substantial upturn of the Curie-Weiss temperature, which is also the mean-field ordering temperature, indicates that the Hamiltonian we determined will lead to a significant increase of the Curie temperature $T{\rm C}$ around P = 6 GPa.